 - In Futurama, Zoidberg's uncle Harold Zoid writes a movie script about a President whose son is the Vice President.
 The son, played by Calculon, does not want to become the president, but when his father dies, Zoidberg suddenly pops in and congratulates him on becoming President.
 Calculon delivers a Big "NO!".

 - In real life, this amendment has only been applied six times since its ratification in 1967.
 The first three times were to make Gerald Ford the Vice-President (following Agnew's resignation), then the President (following Nixon's), then to make Nelson Rockefeller the Vice-President (since Ford had vacated the spot of VP).
-The other four applications were all of the "just in case" variety, made by presidents before undergoing surgery, most recently involving George W. Bush.
+The other three applications were all of the "just in case" variety, made by presidents before undergoing surgery, most recently involving George W. Bush.

 - It was not, however, invoked in the immediate aftermath of the assassination attempt on Ronald Reagan in March 1981.
 Alexander Haig, Secretary of State, stated that he was "in control" until Vice-President George H.W.
 Bush got to DC, contrary to legal provision.
 There is some debate as to whether Haig was actually declaring himself "in control" or merely mis-spoke and was actually inferring that he was simply the senior official present at the time of the press briefing.
 Whatever the case, it didn't look good to hear a former military general declare this just after the President had nearly been killed.